Remembering Steve Cropper / Playwright Tom Stoppard

 His bold storytelling encouraged audiences to reflect on history, philosophy, and the human experience, unquote.

-Stoppard's best-known best-known plays include The Real Thing, Arcadia, The Coast of Utopia, and Rosencrantz and Guildensterner Dead.
+Stoppard's best-known plays include The Real Thing, Arcadia, The Coast of Utopia, and Rosencrantz and Guildensterner Dead.

 He wrote screenplays for the movies Shakespeare in Love, The Human Factor, The Russia House, Billy Bathgate, and Empire of the Sun.
 He was knighted in 2007.